 The term “lawyer well-being” has gone mainstream in conversations on mental health in the profession.
 But what does lawyer well-being mean?
 What are the benefits?
 How can lawyers achieve a state of well-being?

 The Busy Lawyer’s Guide to Well-Being introduces attorneys to the topic while addressing the confusion around what “well-being” really means.
 During the course, attorneys will learn how the high-stress legal profession can impact their mental and physical health, as well as some simple strategies to help manage their well-being.

 - Understand the extent of the well-being crisis in the legal profession

-- Learn some strategies to help maintain your well-being
+- Learn strategies to help maintain their well-being

 Before launching the course, be sure to read the agenda.
 We’d also encourage participants to review the following course material, which is also available in eLearning’s resources tab: